DionKill/ps4-linux-tutorial/docs/installation.md

 :::

 ::: details External Drive - Method 2 (recommended)
+#### Method 2 - Manual partitioning
-Get a Linux PC or VM (even a live iso works), plug in your drive, and use GParted or KDE Partition Manager to format your external drive like so:
+Get a Linux PC or VM (even a Live ISO works), or any program that can format drives in Linux's formats.

+Then, plug in your drive, and use "GParted" or "KDE Partition Manager" to format your external drive like so:
-- 50MB of FAT32 at the start of the drive (for bzImage and initramfs)
+- 50MB of FAT32 at the start of the drive <u>with an empty label</u>
-- The rest of the drive as EXT4, specifically with a label called "psxitarch"
+- And a partition of the remaining space formatted as EXT4 <u>labeled "psxitarch"</u>

 Now move your bzImage (and bootargs if you need it) and initramfs to the FAT32 partition, and untar your distro of choice at the root of the bigger EXT4 partition